gmmoreira/ruby-ffi-opencl/README.md

  - learn more about OpenCL and parallel programming
  - learn how to use Ruby FFI

+By any means the code is optimized and may have a lot of mistakes.
+The only purpose of this project is to learn and share what my progress so far.

 ## Dependencies
 ### OpenCL
 This project depends on the AMD APP SDK 2.9.1.
 It can be downloaded from [here][amd-app-sdk].